Ingredients to Avoid in Body Care | Everlasting Organics

 Ethanolamines (MEA / DEA / TEA) Carcinogen Risk

 Used as emulsifiers or pH adjusters.
-These can react during formulation to create carcinogenic nitrosamines — compounds linked to liver and kidney cancer.
+These can react with other ingredients during formulation or storage to create carcinogenic nitrosamines — compounds linked to liver and kidney cancer.
+The European Commission has restricted DEA in cosmetics due to nitrosamine formation risk.
+Many manufacturers have voluntarily reduced their use, but they remain common in U.S. products.

 Full Names